8×8 Watch Drawing Commission – Colour

 Artwork Details

-Each drawing is created by hand on 100% cotton watercolour paper with natural deckled edges, giving every piece a slightly organic and handmade finish.
+I create every drawing by hand on 100% cotton watercolour paper with natural deckled edges, giving every piece a slightly organic and handmade finish.
 You can choose between a black or white background depending on the mood and presentation you prefer.

 Medium: Coloured pencil, graphite, and ink